-What is Kirchhoff’s rule?
+What Are Kirchhoff’s Laws?

-Kirchhoff’s First Law
+Kirchhoff’s First Law or Kirchhoff’s Current Law

-According to Kirchhoff’s Current law, the total current entering a junction or a node is equal to the charge leaving the node as no charge is lost.
 Put differently, the algebraic sum of every current entering and leaving the node has to be null.
-This property of Kirchhoff law is commonly called as Conservation of charge wherein, I(exit) + I(enter) = 0.
+This property of Kirchhoff law is commonly called conservation of charge, wherein I(exit) + I(enter) = 0.

-Kirchhoff’s Current Law
+Read More: Kirchhoff’s First Law

 I1 + I2 + I3 – I4 – I5 = 0